Factoring the Laplacian to understand topological polymers: Gaussian random embeddings

-We can sample random conformations of a multigraph $\graphG$ in two ways: either by generating edge vectors normally and converting to vertex positions as in Corollary~\ref{cor:vertex positions from y edges}, or by sampling Gaussians with covariance matrix $L^+$ as in Theorem~\ref{thm:position covariances}.
-The latter is almost always preferable, since any multigraph with loops has at least as many edges as vertices and the covariance matrix $L^+$ only has to be computed once.
-This, then, gives a powerful computational tool for estimating arbitrary quantities of interest using Monte Carlo integration.
+We can sample random vectors $x^k$ of vertex coordinates in two ways: using Corollary~\ref{cor:vertex positions from y edges} or using Theorem~\ref{thm:position covariances}.
+The latter is almost always preferable, since any multigraph with cycles has at least as many edges as vertices and the covariance matrix $L^+$ only has to be computed once.
+This, then, gives a powerful computational tool for estimating arbitrary quantities using Monte Carlo integration.

 We now do an example.
 For ring polymers, the graph $\graphG$ is a cycle graph and the Laplacian is: